Will Wight: Novels

-All of Will Wight's novels take place in the same multiverse, but in different universes known as 'Iterations' which have different magic systems following similar underlying principles.
-An organization known as the Abidan is the primary force that maintains and manages these Iterations, although they have a strict policy of non-interference on day-to-day matters.
+The novels take place in the same multiverse, within universes called Iterations which have different magic systems but which follow similar underlying principles.
+An organization named the Abidan maintains and manages these Iterations, though maintaining a policy of non-interference regarding day-to-day affairs.

-Traveler's Gate
+Traveler's Gate series

 On an Iteration called Amalgam, Travelers gain power from otherworldly Territories.
 The series centers on Simon, a boy who earns his power to save his friends and family.
 Soon, he finds himself caught in greater battles.